-The prizes that are offered in your referral program can be the target of fraud and faked referrals.
-This is why Referral SaaSquatch has a number of security features to help you prevent, detect and respond to these attempts to fraud or fake referrals.
+Rewards that are offered in your referral programs can be the target of fraud and faked referrals.
+This is why SaaSquatch has a number of security features to help you prevent, detect and respond to these attempts at defrauding.

 Some examples of fraud are:

 - Self-Referral: Existing users creating fake referrals to take advantage of referral prizes

 - Exploitation: Anonymous internet users creating referrals for personal financial gain